volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 export default App;
 ```

-**User.tsx** - contains the main logic of an application: renders **input** with value stored in Redux store and updated by dispatching an action:
+**User.tsx** - contains the main logic of an application: renders **input** with a value stored in Redux store and updated by dispatching an action:

 ```tsx
 import React, { ChangeEvent, FC } from "react";